To Infinity and Beyond: A General Framework for Scaling Economic Theories: Introduction

-The logical formulation just described captures finite and infinite matching models equally: the only difference that arises is in the cardinalities of the set of variables and of the set of logical statements.
-When the set of agents is infinite, the associated set of logical statements is infinite as well.
-But so long as agents' preferences reflect (possibly infinite) rank-order lists, each of the logical statements we use is individually finite---so that every finite subset of the infinite set of logical statements corresponds to an ordinary, finite matching problem.
-Known existence results for finite matching models \cite{GaleShapley1962} thus give us a consistent logical solution for every finite subset.
-Logical Compactness then yields a consistent solution---and hence existence of stable outcomes---in the infinite model (even with infinite preference lists).
+Each of the preceding well descriptions captures finite and infinite problems equally: the only difference that arises is in the cardinalities of the sets of Boolean variables and logical statements.
+When the problem is infinitary (infinite dataset or infinitely many agents), the associated set of logical statements is infinite as well.
+Yet, each of the logical statements we construct is nonetheless individually finite, that is, it contains only finitely many of the Boolean variables.